-In our modern society, many of us have become so removed from our food that there are lots of myths swirling around about eggs.
-One of the most common (and unlikely!) fears surrounding eggs is that you could pull an egg from the fridge, crack it open and out pops a fully or partial formed chick.
+In our modern society, many of us have become removed from our food and there are lots of myths swirling around about eggs.
+One of the most common (and unlikely!) fears surrounding eggs is that you could pull an egg from the fridge, crack it open, and out pops a fully formed chick.
 So let’s take a look at that incredible, edible egg to sort out fact from fiction concerning fertilized eggs.

 Quick chicken biology 101

 The process of producing eggs will happen with or without the presence of a male chicken.
 The releasing of an ova is regulated not by mating, but by the hen’s pituitary gland.
 The pituitary gland is located by her eyes, just beneath the thin wall of her skull.
 The skull is so thin that light can penetrate it, stimulating the gland below.
 The pituitary gland needs 14-16 hours of daylight stored before it will signal to the ovaries to release an ova.
-This is why chickens lay less in the short winter days.
+This is why chickens lay less in the short winter days and more in the spring/summer.
 So to lay eggs, hens need light NOT a rooster.

 How can I tell if an egg is fertilized?

 Other than having the potential for developing into a chick, there is no difference.
-There is no difference in taste or nutritional quality.
-When you crack open an egg, in the yolk you will notice a small white dot called a blastodisc.
-In a fertilized egg, the small white dot will have a bulls eye type ring around it and is now called a blastoderm.
+There is no difference in taste or nutritional quality, and you can’t tell from the outside.
+When you crack open any egg (fertile or not), in the yolk you will notice a small white dot called a blastodisc.
+In a fertilized egg, the small white dot will have a small bulls eye type ring around it and is now called a blastoderm.

 Normal egg signs that don’t indicate fertility

 Red spots or blood spots – this does not indicate fertility, it is just a broken blood vessel.
-This is safe to eat.
+This is safe to eat and the occasional blood spot is normal.
 The very earliest chick development at day four looks like veining, not spots.

 White stringy “things” – some people think this is an umbilical cord, it is not.
 It is called a chalaza and is a rope like structure that helps keep the yolk suspended in the egg so it isn’t banging against the shell.
 The chalaza is more prominent in farm fresh eggs.
 As eggs age, the chalaza begin to dissolve so you are less likely to notice these in store bought eggs.
 It is totally safe to eat.